 The anti-vaccine world loves its myths, because, lacking any real scientific evidence supporting their outlandish claims, fairy tales are all they have.
 Not that I like picking and choosing the worst of the anti-vaccine urban legends, but the vaccine court myths are among the most egregious and ridiculous.

-Although there are a lot of vaccine court myths, though this article will focus on just three:
+Although there are a lot of vaccine court myths, I wanted this article will focus on just three critical points:

 - Vaccine manufacturers are immune to lawsuits.

 - Billions of dollars have been paid out to “victims.”